Hodge cohomology on blow-ups along subvarieties: Preliminaries

-Hence, it is direct corollary of \eqref{0-p} and Proposition \ref{special-Hodge} that the Hodge cohomologies of types $(p,0)$ and $(0,q)$ are invariant under the blow-up morphism.
-However, for general types the invariance of Hodge cohomology does not hold anymore.
+for any $0<p<n$.
+Hence, the Hodge cohomologies of types $(p,0)$ and $(0,q)$ are invariant under the blow-up morphism.
+However, for the general types the invariance of Hodge cohomology does not hold anymore.
 The reason lies in the fact that the center has some contributions to the Hodge cohomology of the blowing up variety.

 \begin{example} Here is a simple example from \cite[Chapter V, Exercise 5.3]{Har77}.
 Let $X$ be a smooth proper surface and $\pi:\tilde{X}\longrightarrow X$ the blow-up of $X$ at a closed point $p\in X$.
 For any locally free sheaf $\V$ of rank $r$ on $X$, there exists a short exact sequence of sheaves